Kanga Cup: Match officials

 The Kanga Cup attracts referees from local clubs, interstate associations and internationally.
 Currently there are connections with interstate bodies such as Football West, Football Brisbane, Football Victoria, Football NSW, Sutherland Shire Football Referee Association, Manly-Warringah Football Referee Association, Football Hervey Bay and Central Coast.
 In addition the Kanga Cup has connections with international organisations, including Auckland Football Federation (NZ) and Mainland Football (NZ).
 In past editions the Kanga Cup has attracted referees from as far abroad as England, Italy, South Korea, Hong Kong and America.
 To assist visiting and local referees for the tournament, Capital Football set up the Kanga Cup Referee Youth Academy (KCRYA).
 The KCRYA is a formalised camp endorsed by the FFA for Kanga Cup referees to participate in technical training during the week long tournament set-out by the FFA level three and four curriculum.

 Notable referees to have officiated at the Kanga Cup include former FA and English Premier League referee Peter Walton in 2010 and current A-League and FIFA World Cup referee Ben Williams.

 Venues

 The Kanga Cup is played across the city of Canberra at a number of different playing-fields from Gungahlin to Calwell.
-During the 2018 edition of the Kanga Cup the selected host venues were:
+Recent Kanga Cup host venues include: